frj/mcp-demo/README.md

 ./gradlew shadowJar
 ```

-Start the LLM backend and the MCP:
+Start the LLM backend and the MCP server:
 ```bash
 docker-compose up --detach
 ```

-Start the mcphost console to chat with the llm:
+Start the mcphost console to chat with the llm.
+Note this will trigger the
+downloading of the LLM model files with could take some time:
 ```bash
 docker-compose run --rm --build mcphost
 ```